Jiefei-Wang/Painless-R-compilation-and-installation-on-Ubuntu/README.md

 ## Key words for search
-These are the error message you will see if your system does not have one or more required dependencies installed.
+These are the error message you will see if your system does not meet one or more dependence requirement

 1. checking whether bzip2 support suffices… configure: error: bzip2 library and headers are required